 Please ensure you are available for all relevant dates before you sign up for this award ‘You must attend all 3 weekends to qualify for the award with no exceptions’

 What do I need to do next?

-If you are interested and feel up to the challenge talk to your parents about the award as they will need to support you, download the enrolment form, fill it in and print, please ensure it is signed by yourself and a parent/carer, and then return it to Mr Witts by Wednesday 12th July (any forms received after this date will not be included in the draw).
+If you are interested and feel up to the challenge talk to your parents about the award as they will need to support you, download the enrolment form, fill it in and print off.
+Please ensure it is signed by yourself and a parent/carer and then return it to Mr Witts by Friday 24th September 2018 (any forms received after this date will not be included in the draw).

-Only when you have been informed by Mr Witts that you have been accepted to do the award will you then pay the £88 for the welcome pack / eDofE account & expedition costs (information about payment will be given to the successful students when you receive your confirmation of acceptance).
+Only when you have been informed by Mr Witts that you have been accepted to do the award will you then pay the £86 for the welcome pack / eDofE account & expedition costs.

 Mr I D Witts

 The Duke of Edinburgh Award Manager at Rushcliffe School.